 - No Sales Tax on Manufacturing Machinery, Industrial Power or Materials for Finished Products

 Some financial incentives can be negotiated with Berkeley County and the state of South Carolina.
 Several factors play a role in determining these incentives; capital investment, new jobs and average wage involved in a new project or expansion.
 Eligible businesses might qualify for Fee-in-lieu of taxes (FILOT), Job Development Credits or a Multi-County Park agreement.

-Find more information on discretionary incentives, statutory incentives and the tax structure from the SC Department of Commerce.
+For more information on discretionary incentives, statutory incentives and the tax structure see the SC Department of Commerce website.

 Grants to underwrite site development costs, to upgrade or extend roads, or water and sewer service can be made available on new or substantial expansion projects.
 Set-aside grants are awarded by the South Carolina Coordinating Council for Economic Development.